noarche/AutoPrompt/README.md

-## ꧁꧂ ✨How to Compile your own .exe file❔
+## ꧁꧂ ✨ How to Compile your own .exe file❔

 *You are able to build your own exe file from the source on a windows and linux machine.
 Follow the steps below, assuming you have already installed pip*